What is the Proxmark III?

 The exact amount depends on the method of shipping selected at checkout and the number of items ordered.

-Domestic orders range between USD $6 and $11 while international orders are USD $50.
+Domestic orders range between USD $6 and $11.

 Where is the proxmark made?

 The Proxmark3 is manufactured in the United States of America.

 The proxmark requires some technical knowledge to operate.

 It is geared towards hobbyists, researchers and developers.

 Specifically, the operator may need to buid their own antenna suited for their particular application frequency.

 A familiarity with hardware, firmware, and software development may be necessary to customize or extend the proxmark's functionality.